 Alpacas that bite people are extremely rare and it is not a general problem.
 If it does occur it tends to be an attention seeking behaviour by spoilt pets rather than an attack.

 Can I just have one or do I need to have lots?

 It is possible to have a single alpaca, but it is not a pleasant existence for the animal.
 Alpacas are herd animals and are instinctively gregarious, as are other domestic livestock.
-They obtain security and contentment from having at least one other alpaca for company.
+They obtain security and contentment from having at least one other

 For this reason, it is usually recommended that two alpacas are the desirable minimum.
 Sometimes if a single pregnant female is bought for breeding, a wether can go with her for company.